Pear And Blue Cheese Salad

 The pear

-Start here, because it matters more than people give it credit for.
+Start with the pears, because it matters more than people give it credit for.
 France produces some of the best pears in Europe, and the Comice variety now widely available in supermarkets was developed in the Anjou region in 1849 at the Comice Horticole d’Angers.
 Bred specifically for eating rather than cooking, with a focus on sweetness, juice content, and that particular soft texture that collapses slightly when you bite into it.

 For this pear and blue cheese salad, that’s exactly what you want.
 A hard, underripe Conference pear sitting next to a chunk of Roquefort tastes like two separate things on the same plate.
 A ripe Comice melts into the cheese and becomes something else entirely.
 Worth the extra thought at the supermarket.
+If you can’t find the Comice pear, the best substitutes are Anjou or Bartlett/Williams.

 The blue cheese